tofuyong/tofuyong.github.io/_posts/2023-07-20-swift-part-one-swift-basics copy.markdown

 }
 {% endhighlight swift %}

-Interestingly, Swift has a useful <b>where</b> clause that Java lacks which greatly improves how concise the code is.
+Interestingly, Swift has a useful <b>where</b> clause which greatly improves code concision.

 {% highlight swift %}
 // where clause in action in Swift